selfsame/informish/README.md

 ;0
 ;the empty? constraint provided a solution.

-the to-string of cvars shows a #uid, constraints, and the dependent inputs.
+;the to-string of cvars shows a #uid, constraints, and the dependent inputs.

 ```